-Oakland City Auditor Courtney A. Ruby, CPA, CFE, was elected by the voters of Oakland in November 2006.
+Oakland City Auditor Brenda Roberts, CPA, CFE, CIA, was elected by the voters of Oakland in November 2014.
 The City Auditor works for and reports to the citizens of Oakland.
 As an independently elected official, the City Auditor is able to be objective, impartial and resolute when reviewing City-related business and program activities.

 Your City Auditor is not connected to any other City departments.
 In order to maintain